-Some medications that a woman requires during pregnancy can cause the poor formation of enamel.
-Additionally, if there is an injury causing trauma to the teeth or jaw, it is potentially a threat to the formation of enamel.
+Additionally, some medications that a woman requires during pregnancy can cause the poor formation of enamel.
+And if there is an injury causing trauma to the teeth or jaw, it is potentially a threat to the formation of enamel.

 2. Soft enamel

 Sometimes the enamel is there, but it doesn’t contain the right amount of minerals.
-Therefore it turns soft; the condition is known as enamel hypomineralization.
+Therefore, it turns soft, which is a condition known as enamel hypomineralization.
 There are outside factors as well as internal issues that may lead to soft enamel.

 3. Medical conditions

 Unfortunately, many medical conditions affect our oral health.
-As we mentioned, if you’re body can’t process what it needs to keep your enamel strong, you may need a tooth sealant.
+As we mentioned, if your body can’t process what it needs to keep your enamel strong, you may need a tooth sealant.

-One culprit is Celiac disease, which is a problem in absorbing wheat.
+One culprit is Celiac disease, which can result in small intestine damage that hinders the absorption of nutrients.
 Other medical conditions such as kidney disease, diabetes, and high blood pressure are also culprits in degrading our enamel.

 4. Protection for uneven surfaces